-The Golden West Honors program offers highly motivated students an enriched academic experience, challenging them with stimulating, rigorous assignments leading them to advanced levels of critical thinking.
-The honors section of this course engages students in evaluating the functions, structure and problems of the United Nations, international diplomacy and related international organizations, focusing on the role of the United Nations in world politics.
-This course focuses on the history, structure and functions of the United Nations and examines the UN principal organs such as the General Assembly, Security Council, Economic and Social Council and the International Court of Justice.
+The Honors section of this course engages students in evaluating the functions, structure and problems of the United Nations, international diplomacy and related international organizations.
+This course focuses on the history, structure and functions of the United Nations and examines the UN principal organs.
 This course also introduces students to the theory and practice of international diplomacy.
 Students will evaluate the success and failure of theories of collective security, settlement of international disputes, as well as timely topics such as human rights issues, UN peacekeeping attempts and technological cooperation.
-Students will participate in Model UN simulations and a one-day collegiate conference.
-Preparation for this conference--which includes writing position papers; researching a country's foreign, economic and social policies; and studying persuasive diplomatic speaking skills-offers a more challenging bibliography of political works than that of the regular course.
-Lab Description: The lab component of this course will focus on research and writing skills based on global topics from a particular country's perspective.
-Assignments will consist of researching and writing position papers, and writing effective resolutions.
-Lecture & lab.
+Lecture.
 Optional pass/no pass grade.
-Transferable to CSU: UC.
+Transferable to CSU; UC.